pauldambra/pauldambra.github.io/_posts/2015-11-29-realworld-engineering.md

 tags: [agile, bad-metaphors]
 ---

-I just had some "fun".
+I recently had some "fun".

 Earlier this year we got a great deal on two ducks, three chickens, a coop, a run, and Gary the Rescue Cockerel